astraly-labs/Pragma/README.md

 STARKNET_NETWORK=alpha-goerli
 ```

 Then you can use the Starknet CLI to invoke the contract.
-For instance to get the price of ETH/USD first calculate the key by converting the string to the UTF-8 encoded felt `24016925336360008` (use `str_to_felt` util in `pontis.core.utils`).
+For instance to get the price of ETH/USD first calculate the key by converting the string to the UTF-8 encoded felt `28556963469423460` (use `str_to_felt("eth/usd")` util in `pontis.core.utils`).
 Then run the following commands, replacing `<ORACLE_ADDRESS>` with the address of the Oracle (see above):
 ```
 starknet-compile contracts/Oracle.cairo --abi oracle_abi.json --output oracle_compiled.json
-starknet call --address <ORACLE_ADDRESS> --abi oracle_abi.json --function get_price --inputs 24016925336360008
+starknet call --address <ORACLE_ADDRESS> --abi oracle_abi.json --function get_price --inputs 28556963469423460
 ```

 ### Publishing Data